-Back to JEREMIAH, this time in chapter 3.
+Back to Jeremiah, this time in chapter 3.
 This is a promise from God.

 They are the ones that the 'virgins' are to go to and purchase, through their sacrifices, from.
 So here is very clear Old Testament evidence that this principle of feeding the mind with correct instruction leads to good spiritual health.
 And what is the good spiritual health?
-He is showing that a mind fed with the right things is able to produce wisdom (the right application and discernment of the right way of doing things), holiness, and happiness.
+He is showing that a mind fed with the right things is able to produce wisdom—the right application and discernment of the right way of doing things—holiness, and happiness.

-—the right knowledge, understanding, wisdom, holiness, and the blessing of happiness.
-God's Word, IF it is believed and put into practice, produces within the person a perspective of and a balanced life that cannot be found in any other way.
-Nothing that man has produced through philosophies or religion can even come close to what God's Word can—IF it is believed and practiced.
+Then one's life becomes balanced.
+It becomes sound.
+These are the elements of an abundant life—the right knowledge, understanding, wisdom, holiness, and the blessing of happiness.
+God's Word, if it is believed and put into practice, produces within the person a perspective of and a balanced life that cannot be found in any other way.
+Nothing that man has produced through philosophies or religion can even come close to what God's Word can—if it is believed and practiced.

-The Bible instructs; but choices must be made to secure the best "diet" for the mind to work with—and to be assimilated into one's moral and spiritual character, along with other expressions of personality.
+The Bible instructs, but choices must be made to secure the best diet for the mind to work with—and to be assimilated into one's moral and spiritual character, along with other expressions of personality.
 We are going to go back to the New Testament once again, this time to I Peter 1.

 What I want to draw your attention to here is the implication of one's mental health contained within this passage.
 Today much emphasis in the field of physical health is placed on eating things that are organically grown, without harsh chemical fertilizers and pesticides—because eating foods grown with chemical fertilizers and pesticides are deficient in nutrients.
 It also pollutes.
-That is, they carry with them the contaminants for the body.
+That is, they carry with them the contaminants to the body.
 In addition to that, there is also much emphasis on cleansing the body internally, by using certain programs as well.

 Now, can you remember what Paul said in Ephesians 5?

 Is that not what we want physically?
 We want a body that is whole, clean, and pure—without the blemish of disease.
-All of those characteristics that I gave before, are blemishes on the mind!
+All of those characteristics that I gave before are blemishes on the mind!
 And this is a necessary process that we have to go through, in order to be purified from within.
 We have to eat good food into the mind, in order that a conversion takes place—in which the pure replaces the contaminated.
 And the pure becomes the basis for our thinking, rather than the contaminated.

 "Seeing you have purified your souls by obeying the truth."
 Do you see the process?
 They took the truth in, meditated upon it, determined ways that they were going to apply it; and, as they applied it, their mind was purified by it—through the Spirit, the Word of God.
 And what did it produce?
 The most important characteristic of God—unfeigned love!
 And he mentions here, especially of the brethren.

 All of these companies that are producing what I will generally call "health foods" make claims that, if we will just use their product, it will improve physical health.
 That is almost exactly the same claim that Peter is making here, that will be the benefit of eating God's Word and using it—except that he extends the good health all the way to eternal life.
-It says, "the word of the Lord endures forever" and "this is the word which by the gospel is preached unto you."
+It says, "the word of the Lord endures forever" and "this is the word which by the gospel is preached to you."